 “A Buck Short”: produced by Jeff McCobb

-The print journalism sequence is designed to give students a foundation of journalistic excellence in an ever-evolving field.
+The print and digital journalism sequence is designed to give students a foundation of journalistic excellence in an ever-evolving field.
 Students learn the fundamentals of reporting, writing, editing, law, and ethics in an environment that prepares them for the demands of the industry and the call to serve the public.
 Students also learn to use cutting-edge digital tools, and how to turn data into powerful and compelling storytelling.

-At the heart of the print journalism program is the opportunity for students to get hands-on experience at Fresno State's award-winning campus newspaper, The Collegian, which was recognized by the California College Media Association in 2010 as one of the top large-circulation student newspapers in the entire state.
+At the heart of the print and digital journalism program is the opportunity for students to get hands-on experience at Fresno State's award-winning campus newspaper, The Collegian, which is regularly recognized by the California College Media Association as one of the top large-circulation student newspapers in the state.

-Since the Community Journalism program started in 2003, students have published professionally more than 1,600 stories in area newspapers and magazines including the Fresno Bee, Visalia Times-Delta, Madera Tribune, Vida en el Valle, Fresno Magazine, Coalinga Recorder, Sanger Herald, Reedley Exponent, Fowler Ensign, Selma Enterprise, Kingsburg Recorder, Hanford Sentinel and others.
+Over the past decade, MCJ students have had their work published in area newspapers and magazines, including The Fresno Bee, Visalia Times-Delta, Madera Tribune, Vida en el Valle, Fresno Magazine, Coalinga Recorder, Sanger Herald, Reedley Exponent, Fowler Ensign, Selma Enterprise, Kingsburg Recorder, Hanford Sentinel and others.

-MCJ print journalism graduates are now working for many nationally recognized newspapers, including:
+MCJ print and journalism graduates are now working for many nationally recognized newspapers, including:

 - The New York Times